kyma-project/kyma/components/telemetry-operator/README.md

    kyma deploy --component logging
    ```

-After installing the chart, disable the Log Pipeline CR so that it does not collect the logs anymore.
-Run:
+After installing the chart, disable the Log Pipeline CR so that it does not collect the logs anymore:

    ```bash
    kubectl delete validatingwebhookconfigurations validation.webhook.telemetry.kyma-project.io